Retained deciduous teeth in dogs (Persistent deciduous teeth)

 Treatment usually consists of extraction of the persistent baby teeth by a veterinarian under general anesthesia to create space for the permanent teeth and prevent future complications.
 After extraction, careful oral hygiene is important to prevent infections.
 Orthodontic treatment may be necessary if malocclusion has already occurred.
 The prognosis is generally good if the teeth are removed early, which can prevent long-term problems.

-Prevention includes regular veterinary check-ups and a balanced diet that supports teething.
+Prevention includes regular veterinary check-ups as well as a balanced diet that supports teething.
 Research focuses on genetic and environmental factors that influence this condition.
 New imaging technologies and nutritional strategies could improve diagnosis and treatment in the future.
-Overall, research aims to promote the dental health of dogs and reduce the frequency of problems with persistent baby teeth.
+Overall, research aims to promote dogs’ dental health and reduce the frequency of problems with persistent deciduous teeth.

 Dogs initially have a set of baby teeth, consisting of 28 teeth, which erupt in the first few weeks after birth.
 These baby teeth are usually smaller and sharper than the permanent teeth.
 Between the fourth and seventh month of life, they are usually replaced by the permanent teeth, which total 42 teeth.
 The natural loss of the baby teeth occurs through the pressure of the permanent teeth on the roots of the baby teeth, causing them to be resorbed.

-Another reason can be trauma or an infection that disrupts the normal tooth eruption process.
-Poor nutrition or a deficiency in certain nutrients during the developmental phase can also contribute to the problem by impairing the growth and development of the teeth.
+Another reason can be trauma or an infection that disrupts the normal tooth replacement process.
+Poor nutrition or a deficiency in certain nutrients during the developmental phase can also contribute to the problem by impairing growth and dental development.

 Symptoms